Looking for a fun and informative virtual event for your library, book club, or historical society?

-The Mark Twain House & Museum can bring you distinctive, entertaining and interactive presentations on Mark Twain’s life, work, interests, and era.
+The Mark Twain House & Museum can bring you distinctive, entertaining, and interactive virtual presentations on Mark Twain’s life, work, interests, and era.
 If you are looking for a program on literature, history, culture and/or social justice, we can provide a presentation that is sure to delight and educate.
 Depending on resources and topic, we can also develop new programs specifically for your group.
-Book your program today by calling our Director of Education at (860) 280-3146.Email James Golden

-Mark Twain, World Traveler – $150 plus mileage*
+Mark Twain, Cosmic Traveler

 Mark Twain and the American Presidents

 Mark Twain’s frank observations about American culture in the Gilded Age often ring true today.
 Corruption, national identity, the power of big business, and America’s global role were just as contested then as they are now.
 His funny, insightful observations about the presidents of his day apply readily to the modern presidency.